makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 As part of the transition to the Endgame, the technical infrastructure of the Sky Protocol will be upgraded to use SKY as its governance token rather than MKR.
 The upgrade will take place over three phases described under [A.4.1 - Core Tokens - SKY - MKR To SKY Upgrade](https://github.com/makerdao/next-gen-atlas/blob/86359e837a8960a5a99e6ba921c49555d48e492f/Sky%20Atlas/Sky%20Atlas.html#L16599).
 Phase One comprises the following actions:

-- Disable conversion from SKY to MKR in existing conversion contract.
+- Disable conversion from SKY to MKR in the existing conversion contract.
 - Launch new MKR-to-SKY conversion contract.
 - Disable MKR Flop Auctions.
 - Disable Emergency Shutdown Module.
 - Launch new Chief Contract.
 - Deploy New VoteDelegate Factory.
-- Move authority of Spark Freezer MOM contract to new Chief contract (through the Spark Proxy Spell.)
+- Move the authority of the Spark Freezer MOM contract to the new Chief contract (through the Spark Proxy Spell).
-- Launch new SKY oracle and add the new SKY oracle to Oracle Security Module MOM contract.
+- Launch the new SKY oracle and add the new SKY oracle to the Oracle Security Module MOM contract.
 - Update Smart Burn Engine Parameters.
 - Launch SKY staking.